 The best kebabs in London

 Venue says: “Mega offer!
-Get free four bottles of Budweiser beer when you spend £30 (minimum of two people).”
+Get free two bottles of Izmir beer when you spend £30 (minimum of two people).”

 Recommended dish: Adana lamb kebab